 Building a loyal network is the base of any business.
-With a blog, you will be able to bring new interested people (potential customers) into the business.
+With a blog, you can bring new interested people (potential customers) into the business.

 We can learn more about the people and what they expect from us and our business.
 So, the blog is the place where we can build trust and gain influence about our business.

-I have been operating as a freelance Social Media Strategist for years, but I have learned a lot about the social media business after I started blogging about my own field.
+I have been operating as a freelance Social Media Strategist for years.
+Still, I have learned a lot about the social media business after I started blogging about my own field.

 I had to learn a lot and do proper research before writing an article.
-While researching, I’m taking notes, add posts to my later reading list, gain fresh blogging ideas, find a few new blogs worth reading every day.
+While researching, I’m taking notes, adding posts to my later reading list, gaining fresh blogging ideas, find a few new blogs worth reading every day.

 Isn’t it the way to learn new things?